 Signs Of Life

-During 2017 Mervyn is Artist in Residence at the Centre for the History of Emotions at Queen Mary University of London.
+During 2017 Mervyn was Artist in Residence at the Centre for the History of Emotions at Queen Mary University of London.
+The residency was supported by the Leverhulme Trust.

-He will be using the residency to learn more about how our brains respond to a situation where we believe something to be alive when it is not.
+He has been using the residency to learn more about how our brains respond to a situation where we believe something to be alive when it is not.
 When we are enjoying watching puppets, we playfully encounter this phenomenon like a viewer with a Necker Cube.

-Mervyn will be interviewing and discussing this phenomenon and related experiences with leading researchers across the UK in a variety of fields including experimental psychologists, neurologists, social neuroscientists and philosophers.
-The Centre for the History of Emotions will provide a place to contextualise the findings and reflect on next steps.
+Mervyn has discussed this phenomenon and related experiences with leading researchers across the UK in a variety of fields including experimental psychologists, neurologists, social neuroscientists and philosophers.
+The Centre for the History of Emotions has provided a place to contextualise the findings and reflect on next steps.

-It is possible that the work will result in a new theatre piece to do with perception.
+It is possible that the Signs of Life project will result in a new theatre piece to do with perception.
+If you are interested in supporting or developing this idea, please get in touch!

-The lead contact at CHE is Dr Tiffany Watt-Smith.
+The lead contact at CHE was Dr Tiffany Watt-Smith.

 Other correspondents include: